Frequently asked Questions ahout the Ph.D. Program

 Applications must include the following before review by the program faculty:

-Applications are evaluated case by case with the following preferences: GPA of 3.5 or higher; combined GRE score of at least 1200 with an analytical writing score of at least 4.0; recommendations that indicate high potential for success in a doctoral research program; and goals that fit well with our program.
+- Applications are evaluated case by case with the following preferences: (1) GPA of 3.5 or higher (last 60 hours of coursework); (2) GRE scoresthat meet and preferably exceed the Graduate School minimums (140 Quantitative; 146 Verbal Reasoning; Combined score of at least 297; Analytic Writing 3.5); (3) recommendations that indicate high potential for success in a doctoral research program; and (4) goals that fit well with our program.

 How many students are admitted each year?